MaLA-LM/emma-500/README.md

 ## Evaluation Results

-Our **EMMA-500** model was rigorously evaluated against a range of Llama 2-based models (4.5B to 13B parameters) and showed:
+Our **EMMA-500** model was rigorously evaluated against a range of models (4.5B to 13B parameters) and showed:

 - **Lowest negative log-likelihood** among all models in intrinsic evaluation.
 - **Significant gains** in commonsense reasoning, machine translation, and open-ended generation.
 - **Outperformance** in text classification and natural language inference over all Llama 2-based models and other multilingual LLMs.
 - **Improved performance** in code generation and machine reading comprehension (MRC), though some challenges remain in MRC tasks.

-While **EMMA-500** performs exceptionally well in multilingual summarization and reasoning tasks, it faces challenges in low-resource languages with slightly higher Self-BLEU scores, indicating a need for further enhancements in output diversity.
+Detailed evaluation results can be found under [./evaluation_results](./evaluation_results)

 ## Usage